PaloAltoNetworks/pcs-postman/README.md

 # Instructions on how to setup the Postman Collections and Environments relating to Prisma Cloud (including Compute Console) API requests

 To use these Collections and Environment, there are a few setup pieces after importing the 3 files into Postman:
-1. [Import the 3 files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) in this repo (2 Collections and 1 Environment) into Postman.
+1. [Import the 3 files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/) in root of this repo (2 Collections and 1 Environment) into Postman.

 1. Set the Prisma Cloud API and Console URL in the [Postman Environment variable](https://learning.postman.com/docs/sending-requests/variables/)